renatocaliari/contornos/docs/en/outlines.md

 @autoHeader:0

-?> Please note that, temporarily, the text below was translated using Google Translate and some manual refinement.

 # Principles
 - :cyclone: Take into account the organizational system as a whole and the value streams.
 - :loop: Amplify 'feedback loops'.